lbohnsac/OCP4/example-configs/keepalived/README.md

 So it's a good idea to choose anything but 51 as the router_id!

-> The valid range to use fir the router_id is 1 - 255
+> The valid range to use for the router_id is 1 - 255